peferron/alternate/README.md

 # alternate [![Build Status](https://travis-ci.org/peferron/alternate.svg)](https://travis-ci.org/peferron/alternate) [![Coverage Status](https://coveralls.io/repos/peferron/alternate/badge.svg?branch=master)](https://coveralls.io/r/peferron/alternate?branch=master)

+### :bangbang: This project is no longer maintained.
+There are better ways to gracefully upgrade Go HTTP servers nowadays.

 `alternate` is a simple CLI tool for running a command with alternating parameters.
 Used together with a reverse proxy, it makes zero-downtime upgrade of web servers easy.

 ## Installation